 Students interested in research and thesis work should apply to the Master of Science in Biotechnology program.

 CURRICULUM Total Credit Hours Required: 33 Credit Hours Minimum beyond the Master’s Degree

-The Neuroscience Track in the Biomedical Sciences MS program requires a minimum of 33 credit hours of courses that includes a capstone experience.
+The Neuroscience Track in the Biomedical Sciences Master’s of program requires a minimum of 33 credit hours of courses that includes a capstone experience.
 This non-thesis program addresses the need of students who want to further their knowledge in the neuroscience field and who want to pursue doctoral study or professional education in medicine and neuroscience.
-Students take 18 credit hours of required core courses, 12 credit hours of elective courses relevant to neuroscience, a capstone project focusing on neuroscience and an oral comprehensive exam.
+Students take 18 credit hours of required core courses, 12 credit hours of elective courses relevant to neuroscience, a capstone project focusing on neuroscience, and an oral comprehensive exam.

 Non-thesis students are not considered for departmental graduate assistantships or tuition assistance.